 - Interest in digital methods of research, exploring intersections between society and technology

-- Work by current and former PhD students, notably Jo Smith’s work on online harassment of feminists, Emily Setty’s examination of youth and sexting, David Rozas’ exploration of peer-to-peer production in Drupal and Acheinu Iseko’s work on the social media use of professional employees.
+- Work by current and former PhD students, notably Ellen Harris' work on young women's understandings and experiences of online pornography; Jo Smith’s work on online harassment of feminists, David Rozas’ exploration of peer-to-peer production in Drupal and Acheinu Iseko’s work on the social media use of professional employees.

-This strand centres on the way digital technologies increasingly are integrating with people’s everyday management of aspects of life related to health and wellbeing, from sleep monitoring, to the use of social media for information and support.
+This strand centres on the way digital technologies increasingly are integrating with people’s everyday management of aspects of life related to health and wellbeing, from sleep monitoring, to the use of social media for information and support and in maintaining relationships.
 It also includes work that explores the playing out of health controversies on social media.
-This includes: